borgmatic-collective/borgmatic/README.md

 first](https://projects.torsion.org/user/login).
 Note that you can login with an existing GitHub account if you prefer.

+If you'd like to chat with borgmatic developers or users, head on over to the `#borgmatic` IRC channel on Freenode, either via <a href="https://webchat.freenode.net">web chat</a> or a native <a href="irc://chat.freenode.net:6697">IRC client</a>.

 Other questions or comments?
 Contact <mailto:witten@torsion.org>.